 Identify and quantify any potential net loss of environmental values.
 Propose environmental offsets that would counterbalance the remaining loss of environmental values.
-Proposed environmental offsets will be consistent with the requirements set out in any applicable specific-issue offset policies under the framework of the Queensland Government's Environmental Offset Policy (2008).
+Proposed environmental offsets will be consistent with the requirements set out in any applicable specific-issue offset policies under the framework of the Queensland Government's Environmental Offset Policy (2008) and the requirements set out in the draft Environment Protection and Biodiversity Conservation Act 1999 offsets policy.
 Specific-issue offset policies that will be considered are: